 Lindsey L. Cohen

-Chair, Distinguished University Professor Psychology- Education
+Interim Dean of the College of Arts and Sciences, Distinguished University Professor Psychology- Education

 PhD, University of Georgia, 1998